What can I do with a degree in Russian or Eastern European Languages and Literatures?

 Students who combine substantial foreign language fluency with a solid foundation in the liberal arts or a second major (such as accounting, business, law, economics, science, or education), as well as adequate job search preparation and an internship, position themselves well to find a fulfilling occupation after graduation.
+In fact, some studies suggest that those people who learn about another culture may have an edge over those who don't!
 Employers value our alumni for their intercultural competency, ability to communicate persuasively, and willingness to tackle difficult challenges and composure in unfamiliar situations, and our graduates have gone on to get prestigious jobs at many well-known companies and organizations, such as:

 |Alumni Job Titles||Alumni Employers|